solana-foundation/developer-content/docs/programs/anchor/program-structure.md

 - [`#[derive(Accounts)]`](#derive-accounts-macro): Applied to structs to
   indicate a list of accounts required by an instruction
-- [`#[account]`](#account-macro): Applied to structs to create custom account types specific to the program
+- [`#[account]`](#account-macro): Applied to structs to create custom account types for the program

 ## Example Program

-Below is a simple Anchor program that creates an account (`NewAccount` type) which stores a `u64` value passed to the `initialize` instruction.
+Let's examine a simple program that demonstrates the usage of the macros mentioned above to understand the basic structure of an Anchor program.

-We'll use this example to walk through the basic structure of an Anchor program.
+The example program below creates a new account (`NewAccount`) that stores a `u64` value passed to the `initialize` instruction.

 ```rust filename="lib.rs"
 use anchor_lang::prelude::*;